li001665/Project/WebServer/README.md

 # Program

-Our program use dispatcher threads to get the requests of the client and place them in a queue, and place them in a queue.
+Our program use dispatcher threads to get the requests of the client and place them in a queue.
 Then we use worker threads to retrieve requests from the queue and send it back to the client.

 no self-created function.